mihaicris-adoreme/cordial-ios-sdk/README.md

 CordialAPI *cordialAPI = [[CordialAPI alloc] init];
 ```

-## Setting a SDK log level
+## Setting Message Logging Level
-You can choose one of four levels of SDK logs: `none`, `all`, `error`, `info`.
-By default it is set to `error`.
-If you need you can change logs level on the SDK initialization step in the following way:
+You can choose one of four message logging levels: `none`, `all`, `error`, `info`.
+The logging level is set to `error` by default.
+Yo can change the logging level during SDK initialization:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___